andrewhuang2019/EECS348Project/README.md

 The gates that are implemented in this project are: AND, OR, NOT, NAND, XOR.

 ## News:
-Began Implementation phase of the program - added three C++ files (main.cpp, parser.cpp, and operators.cpp).
+Finished Implementation of the program - added three C++ files (main.cpp, parser.cpp, and operators.cpp).
 Added Test Cases document, which contains a table with testing for the program.
 Added User Manual document, which provides an in-depth description of how to use the program.
 Added Quick Start Section, giving users easy steps to follow to run the program.